Tour Confidential: Patrick Reed breaks through, Rory comes up short again, and what happened to Tiger and Phil?!

 Marksbury: I'll file it under a solid mix of both.
 Rory looked like he might take control of this tournament when the round began, and I think the emotional deflation of missing that short eagle putt (as Josh Sens so aptly described) was deeply affecting.
 Add to that the gut-punch of No. 3's two-shot swing, and the grind that is required to make up for any loose shots, and I think it may have just been hard to fully re-invest himself in the round.
 And once the errors start compounding and the hole gets deeper, a rebound becomes harder than ever.

-Bamberger: After the first two hole, he was only one behind Reed and should have primed to go on a run and turn it into match-play.
+Bamberger: After the first two holes, he was only one behind Reed and should have been primed to go on a run and turn it into match-play.
 I don't know why that didn't happen.
-I don't think it has ANYTHING to do with last year's Ryder Cup, that's for sure.
+I don't think it has ANYTHING to do with the 2016 Ryder Cup, that's for sure.
 It could be an Augusta thing for him.
 For one thing, he may want it too much.
 Getting out of your own way is not an easy thing.

+Ritter: I don't know how much 2011 haunts him, but my guess is not much.
+It's not like he's still snapping drives off No. 10 into the cabins.
+I think missing that shorty for eagle Sunday on No. 2 short-circuited him, and he just couldn't get it back.
+It really is shocking that he turned out to be such a non-factor Sunday afternoon.

-4. Both Tiger Woods and Phil Mickelson both came into this Masters carrying big expectations but had disappointing performances; Tiger closed with a three-under 69 to finish at one-over in a tie for 32nd place, while Mickelson shot 67 on Sunday to finish T-36.
+4. Both Tiger Woods and Phil Mickelson came into this Masters carrying big expectations but had disappointing performances; Tiger closed with a three-under 69 to finish at one over in a tie for 32nd place, while Mickelson shot 67 on Sunday to finish T-36.
 Which player had the more underwhelming week?

 Sens: Mickelson.
 As impressive as Tiger has been since his return, the expectations around him headed into Augusta were ridiculously out of whack, even by the usual out of whack Tiger-related expectations.
 It was more realistic to expect a better showing from Mickelson, who has looked good for much of the year and had the good fortune of not undergoing spinal fusion surgery less than a year ago.